How We Do Custom Orthotics?

 Broadly speaking there are 2 ways in which a new pair of orthotics can cause you pain.
 The first is by creating muscles spasm in muscles that are shocked by the changes in alignment and the change in muscle recruitment patterns.
 The second way that custom orthotics can cause you pain is by aggravating old tracts of scar tissue in the body, especially in the feet.

 We’d love to receive a dollar for every time we met someone who had a past failure with orthotics due to irritation of scar tissue that they took as a sign custom orthotics just weren’t comfortable.
-In these instances all they would have needed was a small amount of treatment to assist with the scar tissue remodelling, and they would have felt fine.
-Instead the orthotics had gone into a bin or a drawer in most instances.
-At our clinic we prevent this type of thing from happening by keeping a close eye on you, to make sure you are successfully wearing your custom orthotics in without a problem.
+In these instances, all they would have needed was a small amount of treatment to assist with the scar tissue remodeling, and they would have felt fine.
+Instead, the orthotics had gone into a bin or a drawer in most instances.
+At our clinic we prevent this type of thing from happening by keeping a close eye on you, to make sure you are successfully wearing your custom orthotics without a problem.

 Some of us can get away with going gung ho into a custom orthotic prescription without any reaction whatsoever.
-Others find that this policy lands them with severe short term knee pain, ankle pain, back pain and even headaches as the bodies struggles to re-calibrate itself to new movement patterns.
+Others find that this policy lands them with severe short term knee pain, ankle pain, back pain, and even headaches as the body struggles to re-calibrate itself to new movement patterns.

 Orthotics generally last a very long time and probably only need replacing as often as a mattress.. if that.
 Orthotics do lead a fairly hard life though and that obviously includes the top covers.
 Top covers can become frayed, can eventually crack at the edges and if they get wet often can ultimately break down.
 Bear in mind what trainers start to look like if you wear them all day every day for years on end.